 For example, create “View from your office window” where everyone will share pictures with the things they see through the window; or “The highlight of the week” category where you can describe an event or some other thing that made the biggest impression on them that week.
 And anything else that pops into your mind.
 Just make sure that it is something where everyone will be willing to join.

-Such activities are not closely related to work, but they are crucial for team building and creating the sense of community that you wish to have in your company.
+Such activities are not closely related to work, but they are crucial for team building and creating a sense of community that you wish to have in your company.
 The team who is good at laughing together is even better in working together, no matter where they physically are.

-Now that you know how an internal company blog can help you onboard new remote team members it's an excellent time to start making some changes in your business.
+Now that you know how an internal company blog can help you, onboard new remote team members, it's an excellent time to start making some changes in your business.
 We wish you a lot of success!